Ssriram83/cloud-endure-workshop/content/2_Setup/1_Prepare_Environment.en.md

 +++
-title = "Preparing the Environment" weight = 1
+title = "Prepare the Environment" weight = 1
 +++